vhmarquez/Salesforce_WoW_Guild_Manager/README.md

 # About the Author

 Hey there, thanks for your interest!
 My name is [Victor Marquez, I'm a Senior Salesforce Admin and Developer](https://www.linkedin.com/in/victorhmarquez/).
 One of my hobbies is playing a video game called [World of Warcraft](https://worldofwarcraft.blizzard.com/en-us/).
 I've made many long lasting friendships, and in fact met my wife through WoW.
+This project is created as a demonstration of some of my Salesforce Admin and Develoment skills, but also to share some of my personal interests.

 ## Salesforce World of Warcraft Guild Manager